multisynq/multiblaster-tutorial/README.md

 };
 ```

-In Croquet, publish and subscribe are used mainly to communicate events from the user's view to the shared model,
+In Multisynq, publish and subscribe are used mainly to communicate events from the user's view to the shared model,
 typically derived from user input.
 Unlike in other pub/sub systems you may be familiar with,
-Croquet's pub/sub is not used to synchronize changed values or to communicate between different devices.
+Multisynq's pub/sub is not used to synchronize changed values or to communicate between different devices.
 All communication is only between the local view and the shared model.

 Before joining the session, `makeWidgetDock()` enables a QR code widget in the lower left corner.